BryanTYTan/Neural_network-1/README.md

 scratch.py | this file contains the Neural network that runs on the generated test data and prints out the accuracy of the model. neural.py | Misc Concept learning Files
 Test.py | Misc Concept learning Files
+TestData.txt | Data to be tested if the Neural network is accurate TrainData.txt | Data used to train the Neural Network.